rust-lang/book/src/ch18-03-pattern-syntax.md

 <span class="caption">Listing 18-26: Adding a match guard to a pattern</span>

-This example will print `less than five: 4`.
+This example will print `The number 4 is even`.
 When `num` is compared to the pattern in the first arm, it matches, because `Some(4)` matches `Some(x)`.
-Then the match guard checks whether the value in `x` is less than `5`, and because it is, the first arm is selected.
+Then the match guard checks whether the remainder of dividing `x` by 2 is equal to 0, and because it is, the first arm is selected.

-If `num` had been `Some(10)` instead, the match guard in the first arm would have been false because 10 is not less than 5.
+If `num` had been `Some(5)` instead, the match guard in the first arm would have been false because the remainder of 5 divided by 2 is 1, which is not equal to 0.
 Rust would then go to the second arm, which would match because the second arm doesn’t have a match guard and therefore matches any `Some` variant.

-There is no way to express the `if x < 5` condition within a pattern, so the match guard gives us the ability to express this logic.
+There is no way to express the `if x % 2 == 0` condition within a pattern, so the match guard gives us the ability to express this logic.

 In Listing 18-11, we mentioned that we could use match guards to solve our pattern-shadowing problem.
 Recall that a new variable was created inside the